Oustamanolakis/javascriptess/README.md

 #Control Flow is work on the accesibnility level of users..

 #restaurant menu is something that resembles a menu in arestaurant.

+#speed analysis is just a test measuring type speed.